UniRegensburg/unsere-app-fur-die-universitat-regensburg-code-companion/README.md

 <table>
   <tr>
     <td><div style="width:400px; overflow:hidden"><img src="Screenshots/StatisticsView.png"></div></td>
-    <td>The statistics view shows the time spent coding, produced lines of code and produced errors and warning.
+    <td>The statistics view shows the time spent coding, produced lines of code and produced errors and warnings.
 If the App is connected, the values are project specific.
-If the app is disconnected, it shows overall statistics of all projects together.</td>
+If the app is disconnected, it shows overall statistics of all projects combined.</td>
   </tr>
 </table><br>